papsop/DiscordCalendarBot/README.md

 # DiscordCalendarBot
+---
+**No new features planned, only serious bug fixes.
+Accepting merge requests if you want to add something.**
+- free hosted version will be supported until my raspberry pi dies

-This is a source code of my unofficial Discord TeamUP Calendar bot.
+This is the source code of my unofficial Discord TeamUP Calendar bot.
 A guide on how to use the bot can be found here: [http://calbot.patrikpapso.com/](http://calbot.patrikpapso.com/)

 If you wish to support me financially, you can do so via PayPal here: [paypal.me/bluexow](https://www.paypal.me/bluexow)